Welcome to our Submittable Page!

 Teaching Artist Directory

-Applications opened on August 1 and will be accepted throughout the year on a rolling basis.
+Applications are accepted throughout the year on a rolling basis.
 There is no longer a fee to apply for the Directory!
 See the program guidelines HERE

 Coming Soon: